AlexDee95/REST_OF_BASH/project/lab_notebook_alex.md

 # week 13 (2.8. - 9.8.)

-## finalysing poster, osf preregistration and Github page
+## finalysing poster, osf preregistration and Github page/ public website of REST_OF_BASH via Github

 # week 14 (9.8. - 11.8.)

 ## the finishing touches and preparing poster presentation

+# 12.08.: POSTER SESSION! / SYMPOSIUM AND SCIENTIFIC TALK